iurileno/iurileno/README.md

 - 👋 Hi, my name is Iuri Leno.
-I am a student of Electrical Engineering.
-I appreciate studies in the area of Machine Leaning.
+Electrical Engineering student.
+Specializing in the area of Machine Learning.

 <!---
 iurileno/iurileno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.